ZiranLi/backend-project/Instructions.md

 | Honda     | [ ] |
 | Audi      | [X] |
 | BMW       | [ ] |
-*No correct answer with two to four possible answers in this question type.*
+*No correct answer with two to four possible answers in this questionGiven type.*

 ### CheckBox Question
 > What colors do you like?